ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 2. IDE authors won't have to pattern match on a potentially big ADT in order to extract the hints (or the lack thereof).
 Given a diagnostic, they would simply call `diagnosticHint` and off they go.

+3. Plugin authors can now embed their own hints.
+Due to the fact `GhcUnknownMessage` has a `Diagnostic` type equality witness, plugin authors could define their own diagnostics messages which will ship with their own set of hints, and GHC would be able to print them uniformly.

 ```

 ### Possible disadvantages of this approach